adepanges/adepanges/README.md

 ### Portofolio
 - [Batik Giri Alam](https://batikgirialam.com):
-    Ecommerce using build using TypeScript and Nuxt with mongoDB for database
+    Ecommerce using build using TypeScript and Nuxt with mongoDB for database, and Firebase Storage to save some assets